3 minutes read

 Along with Christmas closures, public holidays and a general checking-out and powering-down, the festive period is generally a quiet time for news media.

 There is still an opportunity to land media coverage in the lead-up to Christmas and across the holiday period if you follow the sage advice of Aruga’s canny public relations team.

 Get in early

-Christmas postage cut-off dates are generally a week before, so time any product pitches to give customers ample time to buy, receive, wrap, post and pop under the tree.
+Christmas postage cut-off dates have been changed to three-plus weeks this year, so time any product pitches to give customers ample time to buy, receive, wrap, post and pop under the tree.

 Go big or go home

 So many brands try to capitalise on Christmas and add festive spins like sprigs of holly to almost any product.
 Come up with an innovative strategy and alternative angle to make your brand’s Christmas pitch sit above others.

 There are only so many Santa vision opportunities that newspapers and TV news bulletins can run.
 Pitch a completely outrageous opportunity – and then pull it off when the snapper and camera crews arrive.

 If you have no choice but to pitch mid-December, organise every possible element of the story to bring Christmas cheer to journalists.
 Like a stocking on Christmas Day, fill their Dropbox with treats like quotes and contact details for spokespeople, hi-res imagery, b-roll vision, vox pops and fact sheets.

 Show journalists you care and put some effort into tailoring your pitch to provide unique Christmas content that aligns with their audience.